RISHI27-dot/ESP32-chat-communication-over-wifi/README.md

 # ESP32-chat-communication-over-wifi
-The aim of the project is to build chat system using two esp32 devlopment bords.
+The aim of the project is to build a chat system using two esp32 development boards.

 <!-- TABLE OF CONTENTS -->